-This is the documentation for the latest (master) development branch of
+This is the documentation for the latest (main) development branch of

 Zephyr.
 If you are looking for the documentation of previous releases, use